 Our lifeless soils, dysbiotic guts, processed food diets, and sedentary lifestyles are ALL working together to contribute to the problem 1 in 4 (maybe 1 in 3!) women having some degree of pelvic organ prolapse.

-SO THE PROBLEM is that we need to start seeing the average the American woman that consumes the Standard American Diet and or most likely has dysbiosis of the gut, as potentially at risk for developing pelvic organ prolapse, diet and metabolism.
+SO THE PROBLEM is that we need to start seeing the average the American woman that consumes the Standard American Diet and or most likely has dysbiosis of the gut, as potentially at risk for developing metabolic syndrome and pelvic organ prolapse.

 Because at the end of the day, food or no food, BOTH populations of women whether in developing nations or developed countries are struggling with metabolic disorders and nutrient deficiency.
 It's just that it less apparent here in the United States.